rrx/rust-lang-lower/README.md

 - Full type inteference that stays out of your way, but is useful
 - Strong type system that makes refactoring easier (not heavy like Rust)
 - Be flexible, allowing multiple frontends and backends
-- Support LLVM only using MLIR, but not be locked in (cranelift)
+- Support LLVM only using MLIR, but not be locked in (ex: cranelift)

 # Non-Goals